How Good is Our Model, Really?

 • Using metric_set

-• Stepping back and interpreting the model as a whole
+• Stepping back and interpreting the model as a whole, focusing on moving beyond accuracy!

 • Finding another relevant study